vwxi/dht/PROTOCOL.md

 - messages are encoded using messagepack but this document will describe messages in JSON as they are identical.
 - messages missing any of these elements will be discarded
 - messages larger than the maximum allowed size will be discarded
+- sending a query before sending back a response will cause the query to be discarded

 ```